neulab/cmulab/README.md

 python manage.py migrate
 ~~~~

-These should print basically write the necessary migrations and create a database `db.sqlite3`, initialize its database schema:
+These should basically write the necessary migrations (in `speech/migrations`) and create a database `db.sqlite3`, initializing its database schema.
+You should see an output like this:
 ~~~~
 Migrations for 'speech':
   speech/migrations/0001_initial.py